-The MSK-008 Dijeh was a prototype assault mobile suit developed by Karaba.
-The “MSK” in the model code stands for mobile suit of Karaba.
-The “008” in the model code indicates that it was the eigthth mobile weapon designed by Karaba.
+The MSK-008 Dijeh was a prototype assault mobile suit developed by Karaba based on the RMS-099 Rick Dias.
+The “MSK” in the model code indicated it was a mobile suit developed by Karaba, while “008” denoted it was their eighth mobile weapon design.

 History

-The success of the RMS-099 (MSA-099) Rick Dias developed by Anaheim Electronics for the AEUG in space spurred Karaba to pursue their own ground assault mobile suit based on the Rick Dias.
+The success of the RMS-099 Rick Dias developed by Anaheim Electronics for the Anti-Earth Union Group inspired Karaba to create their own ground assault mobile suit.
+Many engineers who worked on both the Rick Dias and Dijeh were former Principality of Zeon mobile suit developers, which explained the Zeon-style design elements in both mobile suits.

-Civilian organisation Luio & Co used several Dijeh units to contact Martha Vist Carbine in UC 0097.
+In UC 0097, civilian organisation Luio & Co. used several dark gray Dijeh units equipped with modified beam rifles to contact Martha Vist Carbine.

 Design

 Like the Rick Dias, the Dijeh had a standard panoramic cockpit with linear seat in its head.
-It had a blade antenna on its head and radar receivers on its radiator fins for enhanced communication capabilities and range.
+A blade antenna on its head and radar receivers on its radiator fins enhanced its communication capabilities and range.

 Armaments

-The MSK-008 Dijeh’s standard weapons were a twin beam sword for melee combat and a beam rifle for ranged attack.
+The MSK-008 Dijeh’s standard weapons were a beam naginata for melee combat and a beam rifle for ranged attacks.
 It could optionally equip a clay bazooka instead of the beam rifle.

 60 mm vulcan guns

-The twin beam sword used an I-field to contain Minovsky particles within the shape of a blade.
-The twin beam sword could cut through almost any material.
-Minovsky particles were channelled into the twin beam sword through an energy capacitor (E-cap) attached to its handle.
-The E-cap recharged with Minvosky particles from the Dijeh’s reactor when the twin beam sword was stored in the recharge racks in the rear waist armour of the mobile suit.
+The beam naginata used an I-field to contain Minovsky particles within the shape of a blade.
+Minovsky particles were channelled into the naginata through an energy capacitor (E-cap) attached to its handle.
+The E-cap recharged with Minvosky particles from the Dijeh’s reactor when stored in the recharge rack in the rear waist armor.

 Beam rifle

 The BR-M-87 beam rifle was the Dijeh’s primary weapon.
-It was the same model used by MSN-00100 Hyaku-Shiki.
-The beam rifle had a power output rating of 2.8 megawatts.
+It was the same model used by MSN-00100 Hyaku-Shiki with a power output rating of 2.8 megawatts.

 It had a retractable hook to store it on the Dijeh’s backpack when not in use.

-The Dijeh could optionally equip the AE/ZIM.C-BAZ-531 300 mm clay bazooka that was also used by the RMS-099 (MSA-099) Rick Dias and MSN-00100 Hyaku-Shiki.
+The Dijeh could optionally equip the AE/ZIM.C-BAZ-531 300 mm clay bazooka used by the RMS-099 Rick Dias and MSN-00100 Hyaku-Shiki.
 It carried one round in the chamber and seven rounds per clip.

 The clay bazooka was originally designed to fire adhesive rounds to immobilise enemies instead of destroying them.
 It could also fire conventional explosive rounds or pellet shots.